Disease (Lady Gaga song): Music video

+Background and synopsis

 Gaga shared a snippet from the music video for "Disease" on her social media on October 22, 2024.
 It depicts her wearing a white dress and running from a car driving towards her on a suburban street; she turns back to the mystery driver several times throughout the video as she tries to escape.
 Vultures Jason P. Frank compared the dress in the video to that of Samara Morgan from the 2002 psychological horror film The Ring.
-The music video for "Disease" was released on October 29.
+On October 29, Gaga announced via social media that, in celebration of Halloween, the music video would be released later that day as part of a double feature, alongside a live video of her and Bruno Mars performing "Die with a Smile" during Mars's Las Vegas residency.

+The video was directed by Tanu Muiño and choreographed by Parris Goebel.
+Gaga stated that "we started exploring with the choreography this idea of me battling myself".
+She expressed that "chaos and turmoil" makes her feel "claustrophobic" and that she eventually faces "the parts of myself that scare[s] me" no matter how much she tries to avoid them.
+In an interview with Rolling Stone, Gaga said that the video was a response to the negative reception of her film Joker: Folie à Deux: "I put so much of that energy into that video ...
+I was like, 'I'll show you who I am, and I'll show you what this fight is like.
+She remarked that the video's filming left her mentally unsettled and that it lingered in her thoughts for weeks as she tried to understand its meaning; she realized that it revealed a "side of me that's scared of another side", which showed that she "was not done healing".

-Directed by Tanu Muino and choreographed by Parris Goebel, the four-and-a-half-minute video takes place in a quiet suburban neighborhood and depicts Gaga facing different versions of herself and trying to regain control of her personified fears.
-One of the versions features a red-eyed version of Gaga wearing an all-black leather outfit, a zippered mask, and long fingernails studded with steel.
-She runs over a "more innocent" version wearing a nightgown with a floral print.
-A version of Gaga wearing white crop top and briefs walks over her clone while being handcuffed to the ceiling, and another version wearing an ombré mesh dress with dip dye appears in a dark vomit pool before being trapped between two colliding walls.
-Throughout the video, the different versions of Gaga are seen either engaging in fights, running down the street, dancing, or embracing each other.
+The four-and-a-half-minute video mostly takes place in a quiet suburban neighborhood, while a scene where one of Gaga's dancers is standing on her shoulders was shot inside a mental asylum in Pasadena, California.
+The video opens with a "possessed-looking" Gaga lying across the hood of a car.
+The visuals depict Gaga facing different versions of herself and trying to regain control of her personified fears.
+One incarnation shows a red-eyed figure dressed in an all-black leather outfit, complete with a zippered mask and steel-studded fingernails.
+She runs over a "more innocent" counterpart wearing a nightgown with a floral print.
+A white-clad figure in a crop top and briefs steps over her clone while being handcuffed to the ceiling, and another incarnation emerges from a dark pool of vomit before becoming trapped between two colliding walls.
+Throughout the video, these figures of Gaga are shown engaging in fights, running down the street, dancing, or embracing each other.